Aaron Robinson (baseball): Career statistics

 Over an eight-year career, Robinson played in 610 games, accumulating 478 hits in 1,839 at bats for a .260 career batting average, along with 61 home runs and 272 runs batted in.
 Robinson was a fine defensive catcher, ending his career with a .990 fielding percentage.
 As of 2020, according to Baseball-Reference, Robinson has the most career wins above replacement of any position player never to have stolen a base.

 In 1953 only, the 'Aaron Robinson, MacGregor G176' catcher's mitt was produced.
 The 1948 trade between the Detroit Tigers and the Chicago White Sox involving Robinson and Pierce has been cited as one of the more lopsided trades in baseball history, as Robinson had retired from baseball by 1951, whereas Pierce had a lengthy, productive career with the White Sox.

 Managing career

 After retiring as a player, Robinson became a manager in the minor leagues, managing the Fayetteville Highlanders to the 1954 Carolina League championship.
-He later managed the Winston-Salem Twins and, won another title with the Shelby Colonels, winning the 1961 Western Carolina League championship despite having a losing record.
-Robinson died at age 50, a victim of testicular cancer.
+He later managed the Winston-Salem Twins and won another title with the Shelby Colonels, winning the 1961 Western Carolina League championship despite having a losing record.
+Five years later, Robinson died at age 50, a victim of testicular cancer, on March 9, 1966, in Lancaster, South Carolina.